saatvikbhola/java-final-project/README.md

 `java -cp ".:path/to/mysql-connector-java-x.x.xx.jar" main.Main`

 > [!IMPORTANT]
-> change "path/to/mysql-connector-java-x.x.xx.jar" to the actual path of the jdbc connector on your system when running the above line
+> change "path/to/mysql-connector-java-x.x.xx.jar" to the actual path of the jdbc connector on your system when running.
 > change the 'jdbc_url', 'user', 'password' acording to your database